 A cathedral for an archbishop

 The “Cathédrale Saint-Jean” is also known as “Primatiale Saint-Jean”.
-This because the Archbishop of Lyon, also called the “Primat des Gaules” (Gauls Primate), seats.
+This is because the Archbishop of Lyon, also called the “Primat des Gaules” (Gauls Primate), seats.

 This name emphasises the importance of Lyon at the beginning of Christendom.
 Back then, Lyon was the capital of Gaul.
 That predominance remained during the early Middle Ages and the “Gauls primate” role was introduced during the 9th century.
 Although it has become more symbolic, this title meant that Lyon’s Archbishop had power over other French bishops.